malloc-nbytes/EARL-language-support/README.md

-# earl-language-support README
+# earl-language-support

-The is the Visual Studio Code extension for EARL
+This is the Visual Studio Code extension for EARL

 ## Features